KimikaTeorikoa/python-notes-tccm/contents/setup.md

 ## The Anaconda Python distribution
 Your computer may have a native Python installed with the operative system.
+However, in addition to this vanilla Python configuration that comes in Unix-based systems, you may want to install additional libraries or packages, as we will see later.
+This is made easy by other Python distributions, which include different sets of packages.
-However, we strongly recommend that you install the [**Anaconda Python distribution**](https://www.anaconda.com/products/distribution), which comes with all you are likely to need in your first encounter with Python.
+We strongly recommend that you install the
+[**Anaconda Python distribution**](https://www.anaconda.com/products/distribution),
+which comes with all you are likely to need in your first encounter with Python.
 Also, make sure that you have **Python 3.x**.

-In parts of the course, we will run Python on a web interface (e.g. using Jupyter notebooks).
-For this, you will need a browser like Chrome, Safari or Firefox.
+You may still find programs written in Python 2.7, but this version is no longer maintained and the syntax has changed somewhat.

 ## Text editor or IDE
 In order to write new programs and modify existing ones,